Positive changes by the Biden Administration mean more flights between Cuba and the U.S. will be authorized.

 Travel restrictions between the 2 countries were then reenacted by the Trump Administration in October 2019.
 Flights were only allowed to and from Havana (HAV) and the number of flights was restricted to just 3,600 per year.

-As it stands, there are only regularly scheduled flights to Havana (HAV) from 6 U.S. cities: Fort Lauderdale (FLL), Houston (HOU), Miami (MIA), New York (JFK), Newark (EWR), and Tampa (TPA).
+As it stands, there are only regularly scheduled flights to Havana (HAV) from 6 U.S. cities: Fort Lauderdale (FLL), Houston (IAH), Miami (MIA), New York (JFK), Newark (EWR), and Tampa (TPA).